 Russia is world famous for its literature.
 The "golden age" of Russian literature began in the 19th century when such outstanding masters of letters such as Pushkin, Lermontov, Gogol, Turgenev, Dostoeyevsky created their immortal masterpieces.
 Alexander Pushkin, the father of Russian Literature was the author of more than 700 lyrical poems.
-He wrote also the volumes of dramatic works, short stories, made adaptations of Russian fairy-tales.
+He wrote also the volumes of dramatic works, short stories, made adaptations of Russian

 Russia is famous for its architecture.
 The real jewel of architecture is the Moscow Kremlin with its cathedrals, towers and red brick walls.
-Just outside the Kremlin walls stands St. Basil's Cathedral, one of the world most astonishing buildings with 8 domes of different designs and colors.

-St. Petersburg has great number of real masterpieces of architecture of different styles and is definitely worth visiting and being admired.
-Russia is also rich in young talents, forming new Russian culture.
+Just outside the Kremlin walls stands St. Basil's Cathedral, one of the world most astonishing buildings with 8 domes of different designs colors.
+St. Petersburg has great number of real masterpieces of architecture of different styles and worth visiting and is definitely being Russia is also rich in young talents, forming new Russian culture.
 They appeared on the basis of the old one, but their essence is new.
-We can hear new voices in music and poetry, see new canvases of modern artists, watch great actors.
+We can hear new voices in music and poetry, canvases of modern artists. watch see new great actors.
 All of them will make their contribution into Russian Culture and Art.